Temple architecture (LDS Church): Second-floor assembly hall

-The second floor hall was similar in construction to the Great Hall, except that it included the foyer area, the location of the vestibule.
-This made the room about seventeen feet longer than the Great Hall.
+The second-floor hall was similar in construction to the Great Hall, except that it included the foyer area, the location of the vestibule.
+This made the room about seventeen ft longer than the Great Hall.
 A 41 ft stone arch ran north and south between the circular stairwells supporting the massive timbers for the tower above.
-The room had seven large windows along the north and south wide, with four windows along the east wall.
+The room had seven large windows along the north and south walls, with four windows along the east wall.

 The floor would have had a similar configuration as the Great Hall with a set of double pulpits and pews, but the interior was never completed.
 The room was furnished with wooden benches for an occasional meeting.
-The second floor hall also included a mezzanine with fourteen small rooms.
+The second-floor hall also included a mezzanine with fourteen small rooms.